gabrieldansereau/betadiversity-hotspots/README.md

 - Further updates will make all data accessible and everything reproducible once a proper storage solution is found.
 - The initial project used to download data through the `GBIF` package.
 Although some functions still support the `GBIFRecords` type, it has been abandoned in the analyses.
 Compatibility with later functions is not guaranteed.
+- This project is based on previous proof of concept by @tpoisot, my advisor, at <https://gitlab.com/tpoisot/BioClim>.